ullagallu-ds/my-notes/docker-kubernetes/k8s/day-3.md

 A Deployment is a higher-level controller in Kubernetes that manages ReplicaSets and automates application updates, rollbacks, and scaling.
 It ensures that your application is deployed gradually without downtime.

+A Deployment in Kubernetes is a resource used to manage and control the rollout of application updates in a cluster.
+It provides a declarative way to define, update, and scale application pods.

+Ensures Desired State – Maintains the number of running replicas.

+Rolling Updates – Updates Pods gradually without downtime.

+Rollback Mechanism – Reverts to the previous stable version if an update fails.

+Scaling – Allows horizontal scaling (increasing/decreasing replicas).

+Self-healing – Recreates failed Pods automatically.

+How It Works:
+The Deployment Controller ensures the specified number of Pods are running.

+If an update is triggered (e.g., a new container image), Kubernetes gradually replaces old Pods with new ones.

+It continuously monitors and self-heals Pods if they fail.

 Why Deployment Over ReplicaSet?
 ReplicaSet ensures that a specified number of pod replicas are running but does not control application releases.